-DCDC’s Main Campus on Wall Street is the only center in Montour County that is accredited by the National Association for the Education of Young Children and is also a Keystone Star 4 Accredited site.
-Our main campus provides care for infants, toddlers, preschool, and before school care with full and part time contracts available.
+DCDC’s is the only center in Montour County that is accredited by the National Association for the Education of Young Children and Wall St is also a Keystone Star 4 Accredited site.
+Our main campus on Wall St provides care for infants, toddlers, and preschool with full and part time contracts available.

 There are many benefits to enrolling your child in DCDC’s Child Care.
 These include:

 Our primary goal is the comfort and well-being of you and your child.
 In order to facilitate that, we offer tours of our Center to prospective families, as well as the opportunity for parents and children to visit with their child’s group prior to enrollment.
-After enrollment, parents are welcome at any time to the Center.
+After enrollment, parents are welcome to visit the Center anytime.